Skip to main content

 Read Across Oklahoma

 This approach is reflected in the featured book, Will Rogers and His Great Presidential Pals by Bart Taylor, which offers a playful introduction to American leaders through the wit and wisdom of Oklahoma’s own Will Rogers.
-By centering storytelling and shared experiences, Read Across Oklahoma shows how America250 programming can be adapted for young audiences while fostering a lifelong love of reading.
+By centering storytelling and engagement, Read Across Oklahoma shows how America250 programming can be adapted for young audiences while fostering a lifelong love of reading.

 America250 National Efforts